 Rulings by the European Court of Justice in the case of T. Sahin (issued on 17 September 2009, C-242/06) and the Commission v the Netherlands (issued on 29 April 2010, C-92/07) have taken up the question of whether charging fees to Turkish citizens is in accordance with the association agreement.

-The decisions should be interpreted to mean that Turkisk citizens applying for an extension of a residence permit as a religious worker cannot be charged the test fee.
+The decisions should be interpreted to mean that Turkish citizens applying for an extension of a residence permit as a religious worker cannot be charged the test fee.

-Based on these decisions, the immigration authorities have concluded that Turkish citizens applying for an extension of a residence permit as a religious worker cannot be required to take the immigration test or to pay the test fee.
+Based on these decisions, the immigration authorities have concluded that Turkish citizens applying for an extension of a residence permit as a religious worker cannot be required to take the immigration test, to complete a Danish family law course, or to pay the test fee.

 Such individuals are not required to pass the immigration test and pay the test fee, as is otherwise required for extensions of residence permits for religious workers.
 The reason is that religious workers are viewed as being economically active.

-If you are uncertain about whether you are exempt from taking the immigration test, please contact the Immigration Service.
+If you are uncertain about whether you as a Turkish citizen are exempt from taking the immigration test or a Danish family law course, please contact the Immigration Service.

-Any decision about whether you need to take the immigration test will be made based on an evaluation of your individual application.
+Any decision about whether you need to take the immigration test or complete a Danish family law course will be made based on an evaluation of your individual application.
 Given that decisions about whether you could be exempt are made based on your family’s situation immediately prior to the date the permit would be issued, further information about how the rules apply in your case will be available from the Immigration Service.

-The Immigration Service cannot give a binding answer about whether you would need to take the immigration test prior to your application being submitted.
+The Immigration Service cannot give a binding answer about whether you would need to take the immigration test or complete a Danish family law course prior to your application being submitted.

 As a religious worker, you can be granted a residence permit for seven months with a possibility for extension for one year at a time, for a maximum of three years in total.